 Angie is a board-certified Adult Nurse Practitioner as well as Family Nurse Practitioner.
 She earned a bachelor’s degree in nursing from Winona State University in Minnesota; a master’s degree in nursing from the University of Cincinnati; and a post-master’s certificate from the OSF Saint Anthony College of Nursing.

-Prior to joining Rockford Spine Center, Angie worked as an Advanced Practice Nurse at FHN in Freeport for four years.
+Prior to joining The Spine Center at OrthoIllinois, Angie worked as an Advanced Practice Nurse at FHN in Freeport for four years.
 She also has eight years of experience working as an inpatient nurse caring for pre- and post-operative orthopedic and trauma patients as well as acutely and chronically ill medical, surgical and oncology patients.
 She is a member of the National Association of Orthopaedic Nurses—Rock River Valley Chapter; Sigma Theta Tau International Nursing Honor Society; Golden Key International Honor Society and Minnesota Student Nursing Association.
 Angie has also conducted research in preventing infections after knee and hip surgeries; treating lower back pain; and managing osteoarthritis.

 Very early in her career she knew she wanted to specialize in orthopedics.
 She brings a unique combination of strong nursing skills and a drive to be the best she can in all aspects of her life.

 Nurse Practitioner Kelsey Montana MSN, APRN, FNP-C., joined The Spine Center at OrthoIllinois in November of 2020.
 She works closely with our other nurse practitioner, Angie Johnson, APRN, to provide comprehensive evaluations and individualized patient treatment plans.